Collinsville, Oklahoma

 Collinsville is a city in Rogers and Tulsa counties in the U.S. state of Oklahoma, and a part of the Tulsa, Oklahoma Metropolitan Statistical Area.
 It was named for Dr. A. H. Collins, an engineer and surveyor who first surveyed the land that became this community.
-The population was 5,606 according to the 2010 census, an increase of 37.5 percent over the figure of 4,077 recorded in 2000.
+The population was 7,881 by the 2020 United States census, a 40.6% increase over the figure of 5,606 according to the 2010 census, which itself was an increase of 37.5 percent over the figure of 4,077 recorded in 2000.

 History

 Dr. A. H. Collins, the town namesake, established a post office on May 28, 1897.
 Henry P. Cook was the first postmaster.
 Then it became known as either Collins or Collins Post Office.
 The name officially became Collinsville by June 1898 and it incorporated as a city in April 1899.
 The population in 1900 was 376.